 How To Begin:

-- If you wish to pursue one of the graduate degrees (MSECE or MEM) available through distance learning, we strongly recommend that you take some (up to 3 total) UD distance courses prior to applying to the degree program.
+- If you wish to pursue a graduate degree (MSECE) available through distance learning, we strongly recommend that you take some (up to 3 total) UD distance courses prior to applying to the degree program.
 This gives you the opportunity to prove that this is the right program and format for you, and performing well in those courses (B or better) will enhance your graduate application package.

 - Review the schedule of distance-formatted graduate courses available in the semester you are targeting.
 (If you do not see a course in which you are interested, contact firstname.lastname@example.org to let them know your course interest.